awagen/kolibri/README.md

 Currently two types of persistence can be used out of the box: local file storage and AWS S3 buckets.

-Note that the current state reflects the transition from the old akka-based mode to the new claim-based mechanism using the ZIO framework for the service implementation.

 ## Kolibri Watch